recyclarr/recyclarr/wiki/Configuration-Reference.md

 - `delete_old_custom_formats` (Optional; *Default: `false`*)<br>
   If enabled, custom formats that you remove from your YAML configuration OR that are removed from the guide will be deleted from your Radarr instance.
-Note that this *only* applies to custom formats that Trash Updater has synchronized to Radarr.
+Note that this *only* applies to custom formats that Recyclarr has synchronized to Radarr.
 Custom formats that you have added manually in Radarr **will not be deleted** if you enable this setting.

 - `custom_formats` (Optional; *Default: No custom formats are synced*)<br>
   A list of one or more sets of custom formats (by name and/or trash_id), each with an optional set